google/google-authenticator/libpam/README.md

 See "encrypted home directories", above.

+### authtok_prompt=prompt

+Overrides default token prompt.
+If you want to include spaces in the prompt, wrap the whole argument in square brackets:

+`  auth required pam_google_authenticator.so [authtok_prompt=Your secret token: ]`

 ### user=some-user

 Force the PAM module to switch to a hard-coded user id prior to doing any file